uga-libraries/hub-monitoring/README.md

 validate_fixity.py

-- input_directory (required): the directory that contains the content to be validated (in bags or zipped), which must be in the directory containing the status folders ("born-digital")
+- input_directory (required): the directory that contains the content to be validated (in bags or zipped), which must be in the directory containing the status folders ("born-digital" or "Born-digital")

 ### Testing